Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 *"Taught!"*

 "Don’t care!"
-Vemik ducked through the decontamination fleld. ["Hey Singer!] *♪‘You can touch my hair, undress me anywhere…’"♫*
+Vemik ducked through the decontamination fleld. ["Hey Singer!] *♪‘You can touch my hair, undress me anywhere...’"♫*

 There were three things about it that disturbed Julian.
 The first was Vemik’s vocal power.
 He was ***LOUD.*** Loud enough that several nearby ETs cringed in discomfort, and it wasn’t from bad pitch either, because the second disturbing thing was how perfectly he could mimic the recording, highs and lows and everything in-between.
 It was *horrifyingly* uncanny.